benjamin-02/sardis-devops-project/README.md

 I am using an Ubuntu and VS Code.
 Following tools will be required for this project:

+- docker/podman: for building the Dockerfile and testing image locally
-- gclod CLI: for creating GKE environment
+- gcloud CLI: for creating GKE environment
 - kubectl: for managing GKE cluster
-- docker/podman: for building the Dockerfile and testing image locally
 - python & flask

-### podman

 ### gcloud CLI & kubectl
 For Ubuntu 22.04: